 Characters with accents must undergo dialect training, and even women who portray American characters must practice doing their princess voice, which often is higher than their natural speaking voice, Buzzfeed reported.
 Princesses must be in character and in costume the whole time they are in the park and must perfect their character’s signature.
 Duties include performing in parades and signing autographs for guests.

-Character performers at Disney parks and resorts make an average of $10 an hour, according to Glassdoor.
+Character performers at Disney parks and resorts make an average of $11 an hour, according to Glassdoor.
 Full-time performers work 40 hours a week, but Disney has part-time performers too, Buzzfeed reported.
-There are better-paying part-time jobs out there, but this might be one you just love to do.
+Of course, there are better-paying part-time jobs out there, but this might be one you just love to do.

 Disney Princess Perks and Negatives